mariotaku/wtb/README.md

 ## How to use

-从Twitter Settings - Blocked accounts选择import from list
+Twitter Settings -> Blocked accounts -> Advanced options -> import a list

 ## How to contribute